Dry shampoo is a lifesaver for those of us who cannot wash our hair every day.

 What Is Dry Shampoo?

-Dry shampoo is a hair product that helps absorb oils found on the scalp and roots of the hair between washes.
+Dry shampoo is a hair product that helps absorb scalp and root oils between washes.

-It is primarily used to absorb any grease or sweat present in the hair, whether from natural oil production, daily styling, or sweat from workouts or other daily activities.
+It primarily absorbs any grease or sweat in the hair, whether from natural oil production, daily styling, workouts, or other daily activities.

 Dry shampoo also helps refresh the hair and add more texture and volume.